puppetlabs/puppet-docs/source/guides/style_guide.markdown

 `manifests` directory of their module.
 For example:

 {% highlight ruby %}
-    # /etc/puppetlabs/puppet/modules/foo/manifests
+    # /etc/puppetlabs/puppet/modules/apache/manifests

     # init.pp
-      class foo { }
+      class apache { }
-    # bar.pp
+    # ssl.pp
-      class foo::bar { }
+      class apache::ssl { }
-    # dostuff.pp
+    # virtual_host.pp
-      define foo::dostuff () { }
+      define motd::virtual_host () { }
 {% endhighlight %}

 This is functionally identical to declaring all classes and defines in init.pp, but highlights the structure of the module and makes everything more legible.

 ### Internal Organization of a Class